eaglex12/linkedIn-scripts/README.md

-# Let's write the readme content to a .txt file.

 # Automation Scripts

 This repository contains three automation scripts designed to streamline processes for LinkedIn message handling and connection request acceptance.